 When exposed to direct sunlight the Phthalates can leach into the water inside the garden hose.
 If you will be using your garden hose to water plants that you intend to eat, such as vegetables or fruits.
 You should look carefully at the labelling to see if it is BPA and Lead-free.

 Does a ‘kink-free’ garden hose exist?

-After looking at hundreds of garden hoses currently on the market in 2017, I can find no garden hose that never kinks.
+After looking at hundreds of garden hoses currently on the market, I can find no garden hose that never kinks.
 Any material will kink given the right circumstances, and all you can do is follow the steps mentioned above to prevent kinking.
 In conclusion, there are also some hoses which are very kink resistant but none that are kink free.